Skip to content

 We'd likely want to do some of these steps:

-• Lint: to keep our code clean and maintainable
+• Lint: to keep our code clean, maintainable, and merge compatible

 • Build: put all of our code together into runnable software bundle